jonasbn/github-pages-javascript-prototype/README.md

 ## Introduction

-This experiement and prototype project was triggered with the question:
+This experiment and prototype project was triggered with the question:

 > Can you host semi-interactive pages with data using [GitHub Pages][github_pages]?